Colorectal Cancer Screening

 If a polyp greater than 5mm is detected, a colonoscopy is needed to biopsy this finding.
 As with many colorectal cancer screening tests, the test is only as good as the radiologists performing and reading the test, and the patient’s bowel preparation.
 Because the colon is being looked at from the outside, stool remnants can be mistaken for polyps or conceal other findings.
 The test is safe, though bowel perforation remains a low risk.
 The use of the DCBE has decreased over the past decade, with the test being largely replaced with colonoscopy.
 When used for colorectal cancer screening, it is recommended that the DCBE be performed every 5 years in average-risk adults over 50 years of age.

-There are guidelines for colorectal cancer screening developed by the ACS and the USMSTF (US Multi-Society Task Force).
-People of average risk should begin screening at age 45 according to the ACS and at age 50 according to the USMSTF.
-Keeping in mind that the best screening test is one that is completed.
+There are guidelines for colorectal cancer screening developed by the ACS and the USPSTF (US Preventive Services Task Force).
+People of average risk should begin screening at age 45 according to the ACS and the USPSTF Keep in mind that the best screening test is one that is actually done.
 You should talk with your provider about your options and their recommendations based on your personal risk factors, preference, and insurance coverage/cost.

 - Flexible sigmoidoscopy, performed every 5 years.